OmarAlFarajat/New-Haven-Board-Game/README.md

 ### Visual Studio 2019:
 + **Clone/download** the project
 + Run `NewHaven.sln`.
-This will automatically load the project on Visual Studio
+This will automatically load the project on Visual Studio.
+In addition, the files were grouped together in containers if started as `solution`.
 + Click on **Local Window Debugger** to start the program